Introduction

 Different types of market competition

 There are four types of market competition, and they are sometimes referred to as market structures.
 In economics, market structure refers to how different industries are classed and distinguished based on the degree and form of products and service competition.
-Its based on the features that influence the behaviour and outcomes of businesses in a certain market.
+Its based on the features that influence the behavior's and outcomes of businesses in a certain market.

 1. Monopoly